ShredEagle/snacman/src/libs/snac-renderer-V2/snac-renderer-V2/Topics.md

 * thread-safety
 * resource_redesign: I am not satisified with the current design involved with resources loading / management
 * RV2: Renderer V2
+* renderer_API: The client API of the render engine.
+Initially mainly implemented as a graphic state with a flat-list of objects to draw, and other important entities (cameras, lights).